 Mention Transylvania, and eyes widen as people immediately delve into its relationship to blood-thirsty vampires.
 While there is a connection between Transylvania and Count Dracula, it is not what most people think.
 There is a real Transylvania filled with wonderful medieval sites and beautiful landscapes, and there is a make-believe Count Dracula.

 Transylvania is not one city with a mysterious castle that once harbored vampires.
 It is a large central region making up one-third of Romania.
-Transylvania has a medieval history showcased in enormous castles that housed real royalty, magical villages where life remains simple and eco-friendly, and numerous parks offering breathtaking scenery a
+Transylvania has a medieval history showcased in enormous castles that housed real royalty, magical villages where life remains simple and eco-friendly, and numerous parks offering breathtaking scenery and outdoor activities.

 The region offers visitors plenty of opportunity to enjoy the natural environment, take part in cultural experiences, and relax, with the option of taking a bite out of history by learning from where the Count Dracula story emanated.

 Separating Fiction from Fact

 Transylvania is big.
 It covers approximately 39,704 square miles and has a population of almost 7 million people.
 Given its size and population, it is remarkable at how quaint much of the region remains and how well-preserved its villages and ancient buildings still are to this day.
 It is a part of the region's charm.

 The story of Count Dracula as told by Bram Stoker is one of blood and lust.
 He is a mythical fictional figure modeled after Vlad Dracula who was called Vlad Tepes.
 Tepes means "the impaler."
 Vlad Tepes was born in 1431 in Sighisoara, Romania; ruled Walachia at different times from 1456-1462; and earned his nickname due to his method of punishing enemies.